crykocrisis/azure-tasks/README.md

-# Carrying out tasks on the Network between Azure machines
+# Activities on the Network between Azure machines

 In this piece, we use Wireshark to analyze different types of network traffic coming & going from Azure Virtual Machines.
 We also experiment with Network Security Groups.